 Conversational Knowledge Management

-Employees now expect to interact with knowledge systems conversationally rather than through rigid search portals.
+Employees now expect to interact with knowledge systems conversationally instead of through rigid search portals.
 Conversational knowledge management allows users to ask natural questions like “How do I provision access to the new marketing tool?” and receive contextual, intent-aware answers.

 Advanced systems extend this further with agentic service management, where autonomous AI agents can answer questions, complete workflows, and gather missing information automatically.